evadecker/eva.town/www/content/1-work/1-swiftype/project.md

 In 2014, scientists were awarded the Nobel Prize for discovering that [our brains have a sort of built-in GPS](https://www.youtube.com/watch?v=jYCR0pQLd_U).
 Located in the entorhinal cortex, it's composed of *grid cells* and *place cells* arranged in a repeating triangular array, which fire predictably depending on our location, our destination, and which direction we're facing.
 Thanks to these cells, we can orient ourselves in physical space.

-But what happens when we need to orient ourselves in a *digital* space?
+What happens when we need to orient ourselves in two-dimensional space?
 What points us in the right direction?
 Within a screen, how do we find our location and set a course toward our destination?

 The answer is *hierarchy*.